BalaenaInstitute/Tablet/README.md

 # Tablet
-Tablet Matlab Program Developed by the Whitehead Lab
+Matlab Field Data Entry Program.
+Originally developed by Hal Whitehead for use on MS Surface Tablets to replace traditional paper data entry logs